-Another great strategy to collect customer feedback is to monitor your competitors when they are mentioned.
+Tip: Another great strategy to collect customer feedback is to monitor your competitors when they are mentioned.
 You can learn about the things their customers are unhappy with and see if you can provide a better solution.
-Not only will this help you to stand out from competitors, but you can also nurture their unsatisfied customers into leads for your company.
+Not only will this help you to stand out from competitors, but also nurture their unsatisfied customers into leads.

 2. Customer Feedback Surveys and Polls

 Not all customers will be open to leaving public and detailed feedback via comments or mentions on social media.
 Some people prefer to keep their opinions anonymous.
-That’s why you must have surveys.
+That’s why you should have surveys.

 You can conduct short surveys to ask one question or conduct a brief poll, with the purpose of getting responses from your active customers right from your website or app and in your responses to customers (along with the request for direct feedback) or measure NPS, CES or CSAT.

-You can also create a longer survey to be sent out via email, using social media or web.
-Lots of survey tool providers offer the most popular templates to base your survey depending on your case and purposes.
+You can also create a longer survey to be sent out via email, social media, or web.
+Lots of survey tool providers offer templates to base your survey depending on your case and purposes.

-- ask questions that lead to your end goal;
+- ask open-ended questions that lead to your end goal;

 - ask only the questions that will give you useful insights;